johnwcowan/r7rs-work/EnumsCowan.md

 `(enum-set-fold `*proc nil enum-set*`)`

-The current state is initialized to *nil*, and *proc* is invoked on the current state and each element of *enum-set* in increasing ordinal order, setting the current state to the result.
+The current state is initialized to *nil*, and *proc* is invoked on each element of *enum-set* in increasing ordinal order and the current state, setting the current state to the result.
 The algorithm is repeated until all the elements of *enum-set* have been processed.
 Then the current state is returned.

-`(enum-set-project `*enum-set-1 enum-set-2*`)`

-Returns an enum-set containing the elements of *enum-set-1* that have the same name as an element of *enum-set-2*.
-It is permitted for the *enum-sets* to belong to different enum types.

 ### Enum set logical operations